Phoenix3214/snake/README.txt

 		each has a boolean named 'taken' representing whether there is a snake in that tile.
 	* A one dimensional array of objects representing the segments of the snake, in order from tail to head, each containing an 'x' and 'y' property.
+	* An integer that when used as an index, corresponds to a point object, that when added to another point, moves it in one of four directions, right, up, left, or down.
+In that order.
 	* A 'point' object named 'apple' representing the location of the apple, it contains two integer properties 'x' and 'y'.